DhiLaurent/Tohru/README.md

 After putting arguments, Tohru will ask if you want to see her performing the attempts in real time, if not, type “Y”.

+In case "art" module isn't installed, Tohru will do